Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

-We choose the agents and tasks from their types in TABLEs \ref{tab:medical_vehicle_capability} and \ref{tab:medical_task_requirement} and compose 32 mission cases of different sizes where the agent numbers, task numbers, and the coefficient \(\gamma\) are chosen from \{21, 70, 140\}, \{16, 24, 32, 40\}, and \{1, 3, 5, 10\}, respectively.
-As an example, the smallest case consists of 21 agents and 16 tasks, it means there are 3 agents from each agent specie \(v_1\) to \(v_7\).
-And the 16 tasks in the examples are distributed according to rule: \(m_1\) and \(m_9\) are task type 1 in TABLE \ref{tab:medical_task_requirement}, \(m_2\) and \(m_{10}\) are type 2, ..., \(m_8\) and \(m_{16}\) are type 8.
-Note that \(m_i\) and \(m_{i+8}\) have the same capability requirements, but are at different location.
+We choose the agents and tasks from their types in TABLEs \ref{tab:medical_vehicle_capability} and \ref{tab:medical_task_requirement} and compose 32 mission cases where the agent numbers, task numbers, and the coefficient \(\gamma\) are chosen from \{21, 70, 140\}, \{16, 24, 32, 40\}, and \{1, 3, 5, 10\}, respectively.
+For each mission case, we generate 6 instances with randomly selected tasks locations, which result in different graphical models in Fig. \ref{fig:graphical_model}.
+For the test cases, task \(i\) and \({i+8}\) have the same requirements, but are at different locations.